 Replacement Property InterestsTM is the term Realized uses to describe equity ownership in large properties by multiple 1031 exchange investors through Delaware Statutory Trusts (DST) and Tenant-In-Common (TIC)

 Return on investment measures the amount of return on an investment relative to the investment’s cost.
 To calculate ROI, the benefit (or return) of an investment is

-Measure of the return on an investment relative to the expected risk of that investment, over a specific period.
+Risk adjusted returns is the measure of the return on an investment relative to the expected risk of that investment, over a specific period.

-The minimum incremental yield by which the expected return on a risky asset must exceed the known return on a risk-free asset in order to
+Risk premium is the minimum incremental yield by which the expected return on a risky asset must exceed the known return on a risk-free asset in order to

-A financial practice of pooling various types of contractual debt such as residential mortgages, commercial mortgages, auto loans or
+Securitization is a financial practice of pooling various types of contractual debt such as residential mortgages, commercial mortgages, auto loans or